blues/app-accelerators/52-vfd-pump-predictive-maintenance/README.md

 ## 10. Validation and Testing

 Expected steady-state behavior on a healthy pump: one summary Note per hour and zero event Notes.
-The Notecard's [`card.status`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-status) and [`hub.status`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-status) requests are useful smoke tests during commissioning — both can be issued from the blues.dev In-Browser Terminal.
+The Notecard's [`card.status`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-status) and [`hub.status`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-status) requests are useful smoke tests during commissioning.

 **Modbus first-light.** Before connecting to the real drive, run the firmware against a [USB-to-RS-485 adapter](https://www.sparkfun.com/products/9822) and a software Modbus simulator (Modbus Mechanic, ModRSsim2, or equivalent) wired to the OPTA's RS-485 terminals.
 Verify the six register reads match what the simulator is publishing.